barneysolly/london-lfr-surveillance/index.md

 ## Data Availability

-Raw source datasets are not included due to size and licensing restrictions, but can be downloaded from original sources (linked in the repository README).
+Raw source datasets are not included, but can be downloaded from original sources (linked in the repository README).
 Processed data used in the analysis is included in the repository under `data/processed/`.

 ---